 Construction and decommissioning activities associated with the Proposed Action Alternative, as well as with the reasonably foreseeable projects, would result in a temporary increase in criteria pollutant and ozone precursor emissions in the form of both fugitive dust from ground disturbing activities and exhaust emissions from the use of construction equipment and operation of worker vehicles and vendor and haul trucks.
-With the implementation of BMPs to control emissions and any mitigation measures as needed, cumulative effects on air quality or climate in association with construction and decommissioning of the Proposed Action Alternative in conjunction with the area.
+With the implementation of BMPs to control emissions and any mitigation measures as needed, cumulative effects on air quality or climate in association with construction and decommissioning of the Proposed Action Alternative in conjunction with the construction of other projects would have no effect on the overall air quality or climate for the area.